-Each burner is turned on or off with this switch.
+Each heater switch is used to turn the burner on or off.
 The auto position operates the burner in staged batch during the dry cycle.
 The on position will operate the burner only when the fan is running.
-The switch will light up only when the flame sensor detects the flame.
+The switch will light up when the flame sensor detects the flame.